 I am a huge fan of ghee!
-Every few weeks I will make a batch so that we always have it on hand for the 10 amazing benefits of ghee.
+Every few weeks I will make a batch and keep it stocked in my kitchen so that we always have it on hand for the 10 amazing benefits of ghee.
 Ghee is simply butter that has been cooked to remove any water and solids.
 It is the end result of a chemical process whereby all the butter is cooked down till all the water evaporates and the milk solids sink to the bottom of the pan.
 It is then strained and poured into a mason jar.
 As it’s a pure oil, it will not go rancid and does not need to be refrigerated.
 So what is all the fuss?
 Modern science now verifies what Ayurvedic health science has said for thousands of years: Ghee has a host of health and cooking benefits and is good for the mind and spirit.
 Here are the top 10 amazing benefits of ghee!

 1. Ghee is anti-inflammatory: